-Some insurance policies do (Including some Medicare Advantage plans), but with limitations.
+Some insurance policies do (including some Medicare Advantage plans), but with limitations.
 Ask your current insurer if your policy covers you and your family while traveling abroad.

-If not, consider supplemental insurance, available for as little as a few dollars a day.
+If not, consider supplemental travel insurance, available for as little as a few dollars a day.
 It’s often bundled with trip cancellation insurance and can be purchased directly from suppliers or through travel agents and tour companies.
 The U.S. State Department provides a list of companies that offer travel insurance.